-While the Khandelwal et al. (2013) method has proven useful, it requires several non-innocuous assumptions, both in the specification of demand and in the estimation of $\sigma$ carried out by Broda et al. (2006).
+While the Khandelwal, Schott, and Wei (2013) method has proven useful, it requires several non-innocuous assumptions, both in the specification of demand and in the estimation of $\sigma$ carried out by Broda, Greenfield, and Weinstein (2017).
 A second approach in the literature has been to use reduced-form relationships between prices and other observables to argue indirectly that quality differences appear to be playing an important role, without imposing the functional-form assumptions required to construct explicit measures of quality.
 To motivate this approach, Kugler and Verhoogen (2012) develop a model of endogenous choice of input and output quality by heterogeneous (single-output, single-input) firms, extending (a simplified version of) the workhorse Melitz (2003) model.
-In our notation, the key implication is that, in equilibrium, more-capable firms (with a higher $\lambda$ ) use higher-quality and hence more costly inputs (i.e. with greater $\vec{\alpha}$ in $\vec{M}(\cdot)$ and hence higher $\vec{W}$ ) to produce higherquality and higher-priced outputs (i.e. higher $\varphi$ and hence higher P).
+In our notation, the key implication is that, in equilibrium, more-capable firms (with higher entrepreneurial ability, $\lambda{it}$ ) use higher-quality and hence more costly inputs (i.e., with greater $\overline{\alpha}$ in $\overline{M}(\cdot)$ and hence higher $\overline{W}$ to produce higher-quality and higher-priced outputs (i.e., higher $\varphi$ and hence higher P).
 Using data on output and input prices from the Colombian manufacturing census, the authors document three facts.
 First, on average within narrow product categories, larger plants charge higher prices for their outputs.
-Second, perhaps more surprisingly, larger plants also pay more for their material inputs - a fact that generalizes the well-known "size-wage effect" (Brown and Medoff, 1989).
+Second, perhaps more surprisingly, larger plants also pay more for their material inputs-a fact that generalizes the well-known "size-wage effect" (Brown and Medoff 1989).
 Third, the size-price correlations are more positive in sectors with greater scope for quality differentiation, proxied, following Sutton (1998), by R&D and advertising intensity in US data.
 These facts suggest that producing high-quality outputs requires high-quality inputs and are difficult to reconcile with models that lack a quality dimension.
 This conclusion has been corroborated by several studies.
 Manova and Zhang (2012) show in Chinese customs data that firms that export more and charge higher export prices on average also pay higher prices for their imported inputs.
-Exploiting barcode-level scanner data from the US, Faber and Fally (forthcoming) show that richer households purchase products from larger firms than poorer households within detailed product categories.
-Demir et al. (2021) show that larger, higher-wage Turkish firms tend to purchase goods from higher-wage suppliers than smaller, lower-wage firms.
+Exploiting barcode-level scanner data from the United States, Faber and Fally (2022) show that richer households purchase products from larger firms than poorer households within detailed product categories.
+Demir et al. (2023) show that larger, higher-wage Turkish firms tend to purchase goods from higher-wage suppliers than smaller, lower-wage firms.
 An important caveat in this approach is that it is not sufficient simply to document a positive correlation between input and output prices.
-In our framework, exogenous shocks to input prices (i.e. shocks to $\vec{\Gamma}t^m$ affecting $\vec{W}{ijkt}$ ) would be expected to be passed through to marginal costs ( $MC(Y{ijt})$ ) and hence to output prices, generating a positive correlation between input and output prices even in the absence of quality differences.
+In our framework, exogenous shocks to input prices (i.e., shocks to $\overline{\Gamma}t^m$ affecting $\overline{W}{iikt}$ would be expected to be passed through to marginal costs $(MC(Y{iit}))$ and hence to output prices, generating a positive correlation between input and output prices even in the absence of quality differences.
 It is the positive correlation of both input and output prices with plant size that most strongly suggests that higher quality has shifted out the demand for the larger firms' products.